Summary (TL;DR)

 First digital wireframe iterations explored card-based layouts, live tiles, and technician-centric swimlanes.

-- Low-fidelity wireframes of the Endoscopy Hub.
+- Low-fidelity wireframes showing the Endoscopy Hub concept.

 Second iteration wireframes refined the Hub into a glanceable, tile-based interface aligned with technician workflows.

-During the Endoscopy Hub project I delivered:
+During the Endoscopy Hub discovery phase, I delivered:

 - User insights from shadowing technicians and analysing workflow inefficiencies.